wideioltd/mongoapi2sql/README.md

 how to implement your database
 ------------------------------

-Take a look at MongoSqlite3 and MongoBasic
+Take a look at MongoSqlite3 and MongoDb
 Create your own class !